 5. Being able to recognise and acknowledge your strengths, not just your weaknesses, and strengthening your relationships are often important outcomes of teen counselling.

 6. Teenage therapy can help you improve confidence, self-acceptance and communication skills.

 7. Addressing issues now, with help from a psychologist, can help you build a more solid foundation from which to launch your self into your future life.

 8. Addressing issues now can also be much easier than later when issues may become more entrenched.

-9. Psychotherapy for adolescents and young people can help you understand why problems or issues have emerged.
+9. Therapy for adolescents and young people can help you understand why problems or issues have emerged.

 10. Rather than see the problem as a deficit or fault in yourself, you can more helpfully and usefully, learn to view the problem as the problem …. not you.